-Ms. Grammel has worked on matters progressing to jury and bench trial in the Southern District of New York, the District of Delaware, the District of Massachusetts and the Eastern District of Missouri.
-She has also worked on appellate matters in the First Circuit and the Supreme Judicial Court of Massachusetts.
+At Goodwin, Ms. Grammel has been a member of four federal jury and bench trial teams and has worked on appellate matters in the First Circuit and the Supreme Judicial Court of Massachusetts.

 Representative matters include:

 - AstraZeneca Pharmaceuticals LP et al. v.
 Teva Pharmaceuticals USA, Inc., No. 14-1478-GMS (D. Del.).
-Representing Teva in Hatch-Waxman suit brought by AstraZeneca in response to Teva’s Abbreviated New Drug Application seeking approval to market a generic version of BYETTA® (exenatide).
+Representing Teva in Hatch-Waxman suit regarding Teva’s proposed generic version of BYETTA® (exenatide), resulting in settlement of all claims following a favorable decision on claim construction.
 Asserted patents included formulation and method of treatment claims.

 - Veracode, Inc. et al v.
-Appthority, Inc. (D. Mass.).
-Representing patent owner asserting patents relating to source code analysis and review in jury trial and post-trial proceedings.
+Appthority, Inc., No. 12-10487-DPW (D. Mass.).
+Representing patent owner in infringement suit against a competitor asserting patents relating to analysis and review of source code, resulting in jury verdict and post-trial judgment as a matter of law of willful infringement and entry of a permanent injunction.

 Ms. Grammel is a member of the Boston Bar Association, the American Bar Association and the National Association of Women Lawyers.